edgarpf/aws-csaa-tips/README.md

 - The term pilot light is often used to describe a DR scenario in which a minimal version of an environment is always running in the cloud.

+- AWS hosts a variety of public datasets that anyone can access for free.

 - Perfect Forward Secrecy is a feature that provides additional safeguards against the eavesdropping of encrypted data, through the use of a unique random session key.
 This prevents the decoding of captured data, even if the secret long-term key is compromised.
 Cloudfront and Elastic Load Balancing are the two AWS services that supports Perfect Forward Secrecy.

 - Amazon Simple Queue Service (SQS) and Amazon Simple Workflow Service (SWF) are the services that you can use for creating a decoupled architecture in AWS.